Gravitational Wave Generation via the Einstein-Langevin Equation: Analytical Results

-This expression is negative in value, reflecting the contraction of the volume $V$ due to coalescence.
-The magnitude of its reciprocal, $\Delta t=1/|H(t)|$, represents the approximate time remaining until coalescence from any given phase in inspiral.
-E.g., for initial reference at the start of inspiral, where $\beta\simeq0.1$ and $\widetilde{P}\approx6$, the time to merger is also given as proportional to the fourth power of the seperation distance:
+E.g., for equal binary masses on the order $m_1=m_2\sim10^{31}$ kg (i.e., $M\sim2\times10^{31}$ kg), suppose we begin observation at the start of inspiral where $\beta\simeq0.01$ and $\widetilde{P}\approx6$.
+The time to merger at the start of inspiral, at leading Newtonian order, is also given as proportional to the fourth power of the seperation distance $L$, at which moment $L\approx S$ in the mass-shell interpretation for large separations: